UBC-GEOB472-Spring2019/dminney/Lab 2/Lab2-Writeup.md

 ![alt text](https://raw.githubusercontent.com/UBC-GEOB472-Spring2019/dminney-web/master/Lab%202/SkiArea.png)

 However, I thought it would be more intuitive to the viewer if the colour grade was instead green, blue, red, and black, going from easiest to hardest.
+This colour scheme is commonly used at European ski resorts.

 A button that allows the viewer to see all the ski runs is used to provide a general overview of what Cypress Resort has to offer.
 More importantly, a search button allows the viewer to see the runs categorized by difficulty, which is useful in allowing the user to cater the map to their skiing/snowboarding ability.
 A background map with contour lines was used to provide depth in terms of elevation.